 Some family background first though.
 My husband and I have four children.
 Two biologicals, affectionately referred to as the “prototypes” – one adopted foster child who came to us at age three and was officially adopted at age eight.
 Rounding up the kids is our bonus son Stephen, a Ghanese immigrant my son brought home for dinner one night and who still lives with us six years later.
 We taught him to drive, helped him acclimate to his new country and were incredibly proud to stand by him, and see him sworn in as a US citizen last year.
 We are mom and dad to him.
 He is son to us and when he gets married later this year his Ghanese wife is moving in too.

-Within the extended family is the prototype son’s beautiful girlfriend from China.
-She has been in the country for five years now having left all family behind to make a better life for herself in this land of opportunity.
+Within the extended family is the prototype son’s beautiful wife from China.
+Our daughter-in-law has been in this country for five years now having left all family behind to make a better life for herself in this land of opportunity.
 She is vegan but makes the best pork meals and loves feeding us.
 She is pure joy and we love that she adds her customs to our family gatherings.
-Add in my Filipino nephews, my Aussie niece and brother in law and the youngest grandchild in our family, our adopted niece from Ethiopia.
+Add in my Filipino nephews, my Aussie niece and brother-in – law and the youngest grandchild in our family, our adopted niece from Ethiopia.
 It is pretty much the United Nations in my family.
 With so many ethnicities, no one gets to stand out.
 We are just a modern-day family not unlike many others.
 It is a far cry from the Ozzie and Harriet world my parents raised us in, and no one wants it any other way.

 Coming back to the topic of whether the camping community is welcoming to people of color, the real question that came to dominate the thread was, “Do white people understand that this mother was preemptively protecting her child from being wounded?”
 She wanted to know if her child would be treated well or looked upon differently.
 Let me tell you, folks, this is something all mothers do.
 We scour the crowd for the emotional assassins waiting to take down our children’s confidence with a, “What are you doing here look?”
 It was a fair question to be sure.